Lily Lake

 If you have to evacuate and leave your pets behind:

-- Note that only service animals
+- Note that only service

-are allowed in shelters.
+animals are allowed in shelters.

 - Do NOT tie or cage animals that you leave behind.
-Their chances
+Their

-for survival are greater if they
+chances for survival are greater if they can move around.

-- Leave food and a large container of water that
+- Leave food and a large container of water that cannot be

-cannot be toppled.
+toppled.

-- Post a sign in your window indicating how many and what type of
+- Post a sign in your window indicating how many and what type

-animals you left there.
+of animals you left there.

 or